All Episodes

 The Democrats don't have anything.

-They're down to five million dollars.
+They're down to $5 million.

 They cannot hold a candle.

-More Americans, forget lobbyists for more Americans contribute money to the Republican Party every year, every election cycle, the Democrats.
+More Americans, forget lobbyists, for more Americans contribute money to the Republican Party every year, every election cycle, the Democrats.

 It's astounding how much more.

-When you want to talk about a party of special interests, that's exactly what the Democratic Party is constructed as.
+So when you want to talk about a party of special interests, that's exactly what the Democratic Party is constructed as.

-First hour open line Friday in the can and soon to be on its way over to the secret warehouse housing all the archives of the upcoming Limbaugh Broadcast Museum.
+First hour, Open Line Friday in the can and soon to be on its way over to the secret warehouse housing all the archives of the upcoming Limbaugh Broadcast Museum.